 A traditional fishing town, Ísafjörður has in the past few decades expanded into knowledge-based industries and nature-based tourism. Ísafjörður and the Westfjords are only visited by about two percent of tourists to Iceland and remain off the beaten track.

-When on excursions, including in Greenland, you will stay at hostels.
+When on excursions, including in Finland, you will stay at hostels.

 Ísafjörður can be difficult in the wintertime, but as far as I am concerned, that is what makes this place a suitable base from which to learn about challenges facing Arctic communities.